Top 5 Myths

 As well as there is no VPN able to magically solve all network security issues.

-3. Don't install application from unknown sources
+3. Don't install applications from unknown sources

 Antivirus itself is verified in Google Play against viruses and well-known malicious patterns, but there is a problem to verify all internal logic and protocols.

-Myth #4: Root a Device
+Myths #4: About Rooting a Device

 1. Superuser is too powerful